ghadaghido/EmailGenerator-BackEnd/README.md

 ## Note

 The application is a prototype and uses static sample data for deriving email formats.
-It is designed for demonstration purposes and lacks authentication and advanced error handling.
+It is designed without database .